Ph0enixKM/Amber-Prototype/docs/getting-started.md

 ```

 ## Syntax Highlighting
 You can install syntax highlighting for Visual Studio Code.
-You can find it in Visual Studio Code extension store under the name `AmberScript Language`.
+You can find it in Visual Studio Code extension store under the name `Amber Language`.

 Or you can download it here in [the Visual Studio Marketplace website](https://marketplace.visualstudio.com/items?itemName=Ph0enixKM.amberscript-language).